 The large force applied to the airframe from the motor called for the use of a carefully designed set of engine blocks.
 These prevent the motor from ripping through the rocket during peak thrust.
-Blanche's engine block system consists of a top and bottom piece.
+Stella II's engine block system consists of a top and bottom piece.
 The bottom piece acts as a mounting point for the motor, while the top acts to prevent failure of the COTS retaining ring and is a mounting point for the avionics.

 These components are manufactured from 6061-T6 Aluminum.
 This provides a lightweight solution to the engine block, while also maintaining a reasonable level of strength.
 A finite element analysis shown in Figure 7 was completed on both components with realistic loading scenarios.
-Using the ANSYS static structural module, the bottom engine block had a safety factor of just 1.0, with some local yielding in locations but no failure, while the top had one of 2.0.
-As the top block is entirely capable of withstanding the load, the minor yielding of the bottom retainer is not of concern.
+Using the ANSYS static structural module, the bottom engine block had a safety factor of 2, while the top had one of 1.3.
+Both blocks are capable of withstanding the full load alone, and together they provide more than the necessary amount of support for the motor.